Murder of Bianca Devins

 2019 child murder in New York, U.S.

 Bianca Michelle Devins (October 2, 2001 – July 14, 2019) was an American teenager from Utica, New York, who was murdered by a male friend, Brandon Andrew Clark, on July 14, 2019.
 Following a botched suicide attempt, Clark was charged with second-degree murder.
 He subsequently pleaded guilty to the murder and was sentenced to 25 years to life in prison.

 Police reports stated that Devins and Clark were in an intimate relationship, although Devins perceived the relationship differently.
 Devins's sister called Clark a close family friend, while others feared he was exploitative.
 The murder took place after Clark allegedly witnessed Devins kissing another man.

 Devins's murder received considerable attention from the press and social media.
 Initial reports were marred by misinformation.
 Photos of Devins's corpse were taken by Clark and shared widely online, sparking both mockery and sympathy.
-Social media companies' responses were subject to criticism, leading to the introduction of legislation.
+Instagram and other social media platforms were criticized by users, experts, and politicians for their role in distributing these images, leading to the passing of "Bianca's Law" in New York State.
 Commentators have discussed the unique nature of the crime and its relation to the structure of social media.

 Background

 Bianca Michelle Devins (aged 17 at death) intended to study psychology at Mohawk Valley Community College in Utica.
 Her struggles with mental illness, specifically depression, anxiety, borderline personality disorder, and post-traumatic stress disorder, were a concern for her loved ones.
 She "had been in and out of the hospital receiving mental health treatment for much of her teen years."
 Having experienced feelings of isolation, she found refuge in online communities.
 According to Syracuse newspaper The Post-Standard, Devins had dealt with online harassment by incels for at least two years, although police said they were not aware of ties between the incel movement and Clark's murder of Devins.

-The childhood of Brandon Andrew Clark (born October 6, 1997; 21 at the time he murdered Devins) was traumatic: he once witnessed his father holding his mother at knifepoint for several hours.
+Brandon Andrew Clark was born on October 6, 1997 (aged 21 at the time he murdered Devins).
+As a child, he had once witnessed his father holding his mother at knifepoint for several hours, resulting in a stand-off with law enforcement.
 Upon meeting Clark, Devins's mother, Kimberly Devins, said he "seemed very nice" and was "polite".